BOYS AND GIRLS TENNIS

 9. Forfeiture: Failure to arrive within 15 minutes of the scheduled start time will result in penalties being assessed before forfeiture is declared.
 Any exception will be determined by the appeals panel.

-11. Matches in the individual tournament will be 2 out of 3 sets, no ad scoring, and 12-point tie breaker at 6-all.
+11. Matches in the individual tournament will consist of 2 out of 3 sets, no ad scoring, and a 12-point tiebreaker at 6-all.
 A new can of balls can be requested by either player for the 3rd set. (revised 8/24/05)

-12. Advancement: The four semi-finalists will advance.
-A playoff between third and fourth places shall be held to assist in seeding the Section XI Tournament. (revised 8/24/05)
+12. Advancement: The 8 singles and doubles quarter finalists will advance.
+A playoff between the semifinal losers and quarterfinal losers to determine 3rd-8th place for singles and doubles shall be held to assist in seeding the Section XI Tournament. (revised 11/24)

 Section XI Individual Tournament